makersacademy/airport_challenge/README.md

   - Write minimal code to pass the unit test.
   - Refactor the code.

-# How I tackled each User Story
+# How I approached each User Story

 ## User Story 1
 ```